alextsiak/python-exercises/README.md

 # python-exercises
-A collection of Python exercises I've completed.
+A collection of Python exercises I've completed (that are too small to have their own repository).